Where the Past Belongs

 “Sort of like a guilty pleasure?”
 Madeline asked as she tucked her feet up and got comfortable.

 “I suppose,” Levi admitted, “But it’s more than that.
 If there’s one important piece of advice I can give, it’s not to let go of things that bring you true joy.
 The journey I’ve made, hell the journey everyone I know has made, has been unforgiving and agonizing.
 You need to have a light.
 A reason.
 Something that you can say ‘fuck this shit’ and escape to for a while.
 Something that while it might not center you, at least gets you a good deal out of the darkness.
-This is one of those things for me.
+Shows like this are one of those things for me.
 It’s not going to win any awards, and it doesn’t take itself seriously, which suits me just fine.”

 Madeline was going to make a smart-ass remark, but seeing the serious look on his face as he turned back to the television, she couldn’t bring herself to utter a word of it.
 Not to mention she was holding onto a hand-held game, about to continue play on an otome visual novel.
 Perhaps that was her guilty pleasure.